Biden's Cabinet picks shake up New England politics

 MASSACHUSETTS

-In Boston, Democratic City Council President Kim Janey would assume the role of acting mayor with Walsh's departure, becoming the first woman and first person of color to serve in the role.
+In Boston, Democratic City Council President Kim Janey would assume the role of acting mayor with Walsh's departure, making her the first woman and first person of color to lead New England's largest city.
+Janey is Black.

-Janey was elected in 2017, became council president last year and lives in the city's historically Black Roxbury neighborhood.
+Janey, who was elected in 2017 and became council president last year, congratulated Walsh for his nomination and said she's ready to take the reins in City Hall when the time comes.

+“His deep love for the City, and his dedication to working people and good jobs, have left a remarkable impact, and his legacy will show that dedication," she said in a statement of Walsh.
+"I look forward to working with the Walsh administration and my colleagues on the Council to ensure a smooth transition, as we address the unprecedented challenges facing our city.”

 Walsh's sudden exit could also set off an election scramble.

-Two candidates already in this year's mayoral race quickly reacted to Thursday's news.
+Two Democratic councilors who previously announced their campaigns for mayor congratulated Walsh on Thursday while also making the case for their candidacy.

-Councilor Michelle Wu, also a Democrat, fired off a fundraising email to supporters congratulating Walsh before adding that the city “demands a new generation of bold, urgent leadership to build a more resilient Boston.”
+Councilor Michelle Wu said the city “demands a new generation of bold, urgent leadership to build a more resilient Boston.”

-Democratic Councilor Andrea Campbell also congratulated Walsh, saying serving as labor secretary would be “a fitting role for someone who has spent his entire career fighting for working people in and out of public service.”

-“The realities of deep division in our country and city have never been more clear than they have this year,” she said in a statement.
-“For Boston, there’s so much at stake in 2021 as we look to recover from this pandemic and reimagine what our city can be without persistent inequities.”
+“For Boston, there’s so much at stake in 2021 as we look to recover from this pandemic and reimagine what our city can be without persistent inequities,” Councilor Andrea Campbell said.